hariddha-coder/DKD-deep-krishi-development/Idea.md

 ## Spiritual Vision

 I am a spiritual person and deeply love Narayan.
-Cows are very dear to Narayan, and protecting them is not just a social mission but a sacred duty for me.
+Cows are very dear to Narayan, and protecting them is not just a social mission but a sacred duty for me and mahadev also like nandi most so because of this i want to adopt bulls for cultivation because i am a big devote of mahadev also.
 This divine connection is also a major reason why I am committed to cow protection.

 ## Mission